anniequinn/bibtexParser/README.md

 ## What does it do?
 Gathering academic references usually means grappling with inconsistent formats or excessive copying and pasting, a real headache if you're looking to use this information in coding projects.

 Enter `bibtexParser`: a Python class designed to convert BibTeX files into a structured JSON.
-It takes your `.bib` file, breaks it down into individual entries and extracts metadata such as title, author, and publication.
+It takes your `.bib` file, breaks it down into individual entries, and extracts metadata such as title, author, and publication.

 DOIs are great because they avoid broken links by redirecting to the actual articles.
 But this thing that makes them great is a pain for coding because you can't scrape or parse that DOI link. `bibtexParser` solves this by retrieving the redirected URLs from DOIs, enabling you to further enrich your metadata.